 Clinical education is designed to present students with opportunities to practice and apply the knowledge and skills gained in the classroom in carefully selected and supervised practical situations.
-To be a successful health care practitioner, it is essential that students take every opportunity to practice and refine their skills during clinical education.
-There also are specific requirements, as mandated by CAATE and the BOC that students must achieve as part of those experiences.
+To be a successful healthcare practitioner, it is essential that students take every opportunity to practice and refine their skills during clinical education.
+There also are specific requirements, as mandated by the CAATE and the BOC that students must achieve as part of those experiences.
 Furthermore, students must pass all clinical evaluative measures to graduate from the MSAT program.

-The Clinical Education Coordinator (CEC), in conjunction with the program faculty, determines clinical assignments; it is the faculty's goal to provide all students with similar yet comprehensive experiences and opportunities.
-All students are given opportunities to experience several practice settings (i.e. high school, collegiate, clinic/industrial, and general medical), while gaining exposure to conditions that affect varying patients throughout the lifespan, of socioeconomic statuses, and of varying levels of activity and athletic ability.
-To ensure this comprehensive education, students are not permitted a second experience with any previously-assigned clinical preceptor.
+The Clinical Education Coordinator (CEC), in conjunction with program faculty, determines clinical assignments; it is the faculty's goal to provide all students with similar yet comprehensive experiences and opportunities.
+All students are given opportunities to experience several practice settings (i.e. traditional and non-traditional athletic training settings), while gaining exposure to conditions that affect varying patients throughout the lifespan, of socioeconomic statuses, and of varying levels of activity and physical ability.
 Through clinical education, students develop and are evaluated by the athletic training faculty and approved clinical Preceptors on specific cognitive knowledge and psychomotor clinical skills that align with the 5 Domains of Athletic Training and are delineated by level of student.